chenen3/yeager/README.md

 1. server reachable from public Internet (e.g. Amazon Lightsail VPS)
    - expose port 443 for automate certificate management
-   - expose the port that yeager proxy server listen on
+   - expose the port that yeager proxy server listen on (if you follow the quick-start bellow, expose port 9000)

 2. domain name that pointed (A records) at the server